+1. Issuer : kandinavisl ka Enskilda Banken AB (publ)

+2. (i) Series Number:]

+(ii) Tranche Number:]

-1. Issuei r: Skandinaviska Enskilda Banken AB (publ) 2. (i) Series Number: [] (ii) Tranche Number: [] (iii) Date on which the Notes will be consolidated and form a single Series: [Not Applicable]/[The Notes will be consolidated and form a single series with [identify earlier Tranche(s)] on [the Issue Date/the date that is 40 days after the Issue Date/exchange of the Temporary Global Note for interests in the Permanent Global Note, as referred to in paragraph 26 below, which is expected to occur on or about [date].]
-3. Speci fied Currency or Currencies: [] 4.
-Aggro egate Nominal Amount: (i) Series: [] (ii) Tranche: [] 5.
-Issue Price of Tranche: [] per cent. of the Aggregate Nominal Amount [plus accrued interest from [insert date]] (if applicable).
-6. (a) Specified Denominations: [] (N.B.
-If an issue of Notes is (i) NOT admitted to trading on a European Economic Area exchange; and (ii) only offered in the European Economic Area in circumstances where a prospectus is not required to be published under the Prospectus Directive, the (1,000 minimum denomination is not required.). (b) Calculation Amount (in relation to calculation of interest in global form see Conditions): [] (Applicable to Notes in definitive form) (If there is only one Specified Denomination, insert that Specified Denomination.
+(iii) Date on which the Notes will be consolidated and form a single Series: orm a single or [the Issu sue Date/e or interests able]/[The Notes will be consolidated and e series with [identify earlier Tranche(s)] e Date/the date that is 40 days after the exchange of the Temporary Global Note in the Permanent Global Note, as referred uph 26 below, which is expected to occur idate].]

+3. Specif fied Currency or Currencies:]

+4. Aggre egate Nominal Amount:

+(i) Series:]

+(ii) Tranche:]

+5. Issue Price of Tranche: ent. of the Aggregate Nominal Amount ded interest from [insert date]] (if

+6. (a) Specified Denominations:]

+ading on a ne EEA in equired to issue of Notes is (i) NOT admitted to a EEA exchange; and (ii) only offered in circumstances where a prospectus is not be published under the Prospectus be (€1,000 minimum denomination is not

+required.).

+(b) Calculation Amount (in relation to [] calculation of interest in global form see Conditions):

+(Applicable to Notes in definitive form)

+(If there is only one Specified Denomination, insert that Specified Denomination.
 If there is more than one Specified Denomination, insert the highest common factor.
-N.B. there must be a common factor in the case of two or more Specified Denominations) 7. (i) Issue Date: [] (ii) Interest Commencement Date: [specify/Issue Date/Not Applicable] (NB: An Interest Commencement Date will not be relevant for certain Notes, for example Zero Coupon
+N.B. there must be a common factor in the case of two or more Specified Denominations)

+- 7. (i) Issue Date: - (ii) Interest Commencement Date: [specify/Issue Date/Not Applicable]

+(NB: An Interest Commencement Date will not be relevant for certain Notes, for example Zero Coupon Notes)